What skills do students learn in this program?

-This individual possesses the complex knowledge and skills necessary to provide patient care and transportation.
+Students in the Paramedicine associate degree program possess the complex knowledge and skills necessary to provide patient care and transportation.
 Paramedics function as part of a comprehensive EMS response, under medical oversight.
 Paramedics perform interventions with the basic and advanced equipment typically found on an ambulance.
 The Paramedic is a link from the scene into the health care system.
 The Paramedicine degree program prepares students for employment in paramedic positions in today’s health services field.
-The Paramedic degree program provides learning opportunities that introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention and advancement.
+The Paramedic degree program provides learning opportunities that introduce, develop and reinforce academic and occupational knowledge, skills and attitudes required for job acquisition, retention and advancement.

 Paramedic Program Outcomes